This is a guest post by Ramanathan Murthy. If you’d like to contribute to our blog, feel free to get in touch with us.

 - Ditch unwanted extensions

-– Choose database assets to be migrated from extensions
+- Choose the database assets to be migrated from extensions

 Phase 2: Install Magento 2.0

 Magento 2 installation happens here.
-Download the Magento 2.x in a new hardware system and also install the data migration tool to automate certain migration duties.
+Download the latest Magento 2.4.8 on a new hardware system and also install the updated data migration tool to automate certain migration duties.

-Using the data migration tool, you can move selected database gathered by extensions to the new Magento 2 store and also migrate the customized changes done to your extensions.
+Using the data migration tool, you can move selected databases gathered by extensions to the new Magento 2 store and also migrate the customized changes made to your extensions.

 Phase 3: Migration Preview

-– Copy Magento 1 database to a staging URL
+- Copy the Magento 1 database to a staging URL

-– Test the Magento 2 site in staging URL
+- Test the Magento 2 site in the staging URL

 Phase 4: Start real migration from Magento 1 to 2